cwrc/CWRC-WriterBase/README.md

   * `url`: String.
 A url that links to the schema (RELAX NG) file.
   * `cssUrl`: String.
 A url that links to the CSS associated with this schema.
   * `schemaMappingsId`: String.
 The directory name in the schema directory: https://github.com/cwrc/CWRC-Writer/tree/development/src/js/schema from which to load mapping and dialogs files for the schema.
+  * `entityTemplates`: Object.
+Lists urls for use by citation and note entity dialogs.
 * `config.cwrcDialogs`: Object.
 Lists urls for use by the [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs).
 * `config.buttons1`, `config.buttons2`, `config.buttons3`: String.
 A comma separated list of plugins to set in the CWRC-Writer toolbars.
 Possible values: `addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, viewsource, editsource, validate, savebutton, loadbutton`.